sridharrajs/yabt/README.md

 If you're a developer, check the [installation wiki](https://github.com/sridharrajs/yabt/wiki/How-to-set-your-local-environment-for-development) for the details on how to set your local environment for the development.

 If you want to try the stable branch, head over to [tags](https://github.com/sridharrajs/yabt/tags)

+## Clients

+There are few clients build for adding links to the application.

+* An alpha version of iPhone app is available at [yabt-iphone-app](https://github.com/sridharrajs/yabt-iphone-app) repo.
+* An alpha version of Firefox add on is avaiable at [yabt-firefox-ext](https://github.com/sridharrajs/yabt-firefox-ext) repo.

+Contributions are welcome.

 ## License